gemini-hlsw/ocs-osx/README.md

 This project doesn't use OSGi as it is hard to run OSGi in newer jdks.
 Instead we do the wiring ourselves and launch as a regular Java application.
-In the case of the PIT, there is a PITLauncher bundle that already does most of the wiring, thus in the pit case there is no need of extra code and it is enough to just declare `pitlauncher` as a dependency.
+In the case of the PIT, there is a PITLauncher bundle that already does most of the wiring, thus it is enough to just declare `pitlauncher` as a dependency.

-Note this assumes all modules have been properly published, either locally or to some public repo.
+This dependency assumes all required ocs modules have been properly published, either locally or to some public repo.
-All testing has been done with local publication
+All testing has been done with local publication.

 # Code changes
 Given the ocs code is written on jdk 1.8 but runs on jdk 13, there can be code incompatibilities due to deprecated code or newer bugs:
 The following have been identified so far:

-* Apple custom ui classes (eawt) have been deprecated.
+* *Apple custom ui classes (eawt) have been deprecated*.
 They were called via reflection originally thus it is not a real issue
-* Legacy actors: Scala actors won't run on jdks newer than 1.8, the code needs to be rewritten
+* *Legacy actors*: Scala actors won't run on jdks newer than 1.8, the code needs to be rewritten

 # Signatures and app passwords